.Home / New to Reiki / Experienced / Miscellaneous / Training / Contact

 .

-Inamoto-sensei has also assisted Doi-sensei in his Gendai Reiki master classes as a translator, and is thus qualified to teach others.
-As mentioned before, he has added in a few beneficial ideas from traditional URR Gakkai Reiki and Takata-style Reiki where he feels they are useful.
+Hyakuten has also assisted Doi-sensei in his Gendai Reiki master classes as a translator, and has thus gained more qualifications to teach others.
+However I do not know who eventually gave him permission to teach or whether he was certified.
+As mentioned before, he has added in a few ideas from traditional URR Gakkai Reiki and Takata-style Reiki.

-Note that Japanese teachers place more emphasis on their Reiki energy lineage, than on their teaching or training lineage.
+Note that some Japanese teachers place more emphasis on their Reiki energy lineage, than on their teaching or training lineage.
 This is evident with the Gendai Reiki Ho lineage and the Jikiden Reiki lineage (from a URRI 2000 handout).
+Hyakuten is assumed to be doing the same, although I found his Reiki energy was changing over time and I am unaware of the source of the current Reiki he uses.
+See my Threshold anecdote article on the Komyo Reiki energy and how I came to discover and share Yamaguchi-sensei's original energy as shared weekly with Hyakuten in 1997.

-The energy lineage of this class is Usui - Hayashi - Yamaguchi - Inamoto - Rivard
+The Reiki energy lineage of this class is Usui - Hayashi - Yamaguchi - Inamoto - Rivard

 (See this chart)